camilodoa/deig/README.md

 - Testing the discriminator with MNIST Dataset

+- Using Python functions in a Clojure script

 ## Getting started with git

 First, install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) so you can access it in your shell (alternatively you can use a git-helper application like [GitHub Desktop](https://desktop.github.com/)).
 If you have a Mac, I would recommend installing [Homebrew](https://brew.sh/), and then running